Audition

 While there is no guarantee that everyone who auditions will be cast, we do try!

-1) August 18, 2025 — deadline to pre-register (click REGISTER at bottom of page and if you miss the deadline, contact GCB)
+August 24 — deadline to pre-register (click REGISTER at bottom of page — if you miss the deadline, contact GCB)

-2) August 22, 2025 — mandatory meeting for all parents of ballet dancers auditioning for the first time (attendance will be taken)
+August 28 — mandatory meeting (for parents and adult performers) if auditioning for first time (attendance will be taken)

-5) September 5-7, 2025 — first weekend of rehearsals (there will be no rehearsals over Labor Day weekend)
+September 11-13 — first weekend of rehearsals (no rehearsals over Labor Day weekend)

 In order to understand as fully as possible what it means to be part of this production, please read all information below before coming to audition.
 This is especially important for new families, but also recommended for returning families (since policies, fees, and rules may have changed).
 The FAQ page is also informative — please look through these common questions as well.